dincamihai/CarND-Vehicle-Detection/writeup_report.md

 In order to prevent running out of memory when training, I have trained the classifier on a small dataset (only 500 car examples).
 This works for the project video but  I don't expect it to work with any video input.
 This can be improved by training on a bigger dataset.

-Even though the window is tracking the cars for the entire video, I think the tracking can be improved to be smoother.
+Even though the window is tracking the cars for the entire video, I think the tracking movement can be improved to be smoother and more precise.

+I was also thinking about identifying the cars by comparing the extracted features.
+(I did not implement this though since it was not needed)